worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0008-01-01-code-review.md

 ## Code Review

++ What is it?
 + Another form of feedback
 + *Compliments* automated review
 + Yet another heuristic

+Notes:
+    Ask people what it is.
-Notes: Who has received a review?
+    Who has received a review?
     Who has delivered a review?

 --